aelnahas/redsmith.dev/content/posts/readings/microservices-pattern/chapter-1.md

 - Its often difficult to define the right set of services.
 Decomposing services incorreclty, can lead you into a distributed monolith, as system of coupled services that must be deployed together.
 This is the worst of both worlds because it is sum of drawbacks from both the monolithic and microservices architecture.

-- Distributed systems are complex by design.
+- Distributed systems are complex.
 There are many aspects that need attention, such as communication, distributed transactions, monitoring, distributed tracing and more.

 - Often you can end up with features that span multiple services.
 The challenge is to orchestrate the development, testing and deployments among the different services.